The Alchemy of Galena

 The alchemy of the Lead Rush

 Galena was founded in the 1820s on the banks of the Fever (later renamed Galena) River less than three miles from where that stream enters the Mississippi.
-Its real founding, however, may be said to have begun millions of years earlier when mineral-rich brines deposited lead and zinc sulfides in the fractures of Ordivician rocks.
-Lead sulfide—"Galena" to the Romans—is the ore from which the metal is smelted, and thousands of tons of it accumulated in cracks and crevices, some quite near the surface.
+Its real founding, however, may be said to have begun millions of years earlier when mineral-rich brines deposited lead and zinc sulfides in the fractures of Ordivician rocks in the area.
+Lead sulfide—"Galena" to the Romans—is the ore from which the metal is smelted, and thousands of tons of it accumulated in cracks and crevices hereabouts, some quite near the surface.

 Lead was not the only valuable mineral mined in them thar hills.
 Those ancient cracks were also filled with sphalerite, the parent ore of zinc.
 "It was a nuisance to most miners until the Civil War," explains Daryl Watson of the Galena/Jo Daviess County Historical Society.
 A new processing technique made recovery of zinc profitable and a new boom was born.
 (Some old lead mine tailing piles were even re-mined for the zinc they contained.)
 "Sometime after the Civil War, the value of zinc mining in Galena exceeded that of lead for the first time," notes Watson.
 "By the late 1800s, more than 80 percent of the area's entire mine output was zinc."